Ask any leadership team if anyone in the organization uses AI tools. Nervous glances around the room.

 Monitor and Adapt

-AI is evolving rapidly.
+The tools change fast.
 Governance that made sense six months ago may not make sense now.
-Build in regular reviews:
+Build in regular reviews: is the inventory current, are policies actually being followed, what new risks have emerged, and what you've learned from incidents—yours and others'.

 The Regulatory Landscape